Isolation and Quarantine Q&A

 What should close contacts who develop symptoms but test negative do?

-Close contacts who have COVID-19 symptoms and who test negative on an antigen test within the first 1–2 days of symptoms should retest at least 24 hours later during the 3–5 day window following exposure with an antigen or PCR test (PCR tests are not recommended if it has been less than 90 days since a prior infection).
+Close contacts who have COVID-19 symptoms and test negative on an antigen test within the first 1–2 days of symptoms should retest at least 24 hours later during the 3–5 day window following exposure with an antigen or PCR test (PCR tests are not recommended if it has been less than 90 days since a prior infection).
 If the second test is also negative, the negative result can be accepted.

 Symptomatic persons who initially test negative on a PCR test do not need to be retested and the results can be accepted as negative.
 In general, individuals with symptoms should still mask around others and minimize contact with others until symptoms have resolved to prevent spread of other infectious diseases.